Create and Connect a Remote GKE Cluster to Data Lakehouse

 You need to expose services in the master cluster to the outside world.
 To achieve this, change their type to LoadBalancer.
 Ilum makes this process straightforward using Helm configurations.

-For example, to expose Ilum Core to the outside world, you can simply run the following command in your terminal:
+To expose Ilum Core, gRPC, and MinIO to the outside world, run the following command in your terminal:

 After that you should wait a few minutes and then check your services by running